RcppCore/RcppArmadillo/README.md

 ### Status

-The package is under active development with releases to [CRAN](https://cran.r-project.org) about once every other month, and widely-used by other CRAN packages as can be seen from the [CRAN package page](https://cran.r-project.org/package=RcppArmadillo).
+The package is mature yet under active development with releases to [CRAN](https://cran.r-project.org) about once every other month, and widely-used by other CRAN packages as can be seen from the [CRAN package page](https://cran.r-project.org/package=RcppArmadillo).
-As of late September 2021, there are 912 CRAN packages using RcppArmadillo.
+As of January 2023, there are 1035 CRAN packages using RcppArmadillo.

 ### Documentation